shubhams/shubhams.github.io/_pages/about.md

 <!-- **Looking for postdoc and industry research opportunities starting Fall 2025.** -->

-I am a Research Scientist at the [UChicago Data Science Institute](https://datascience.uchicago.edu/), working with [Moon Duchin](https://mggg.org/people/mduchin/).
+I am a Research Scientist at the [University of Chicago Data Science Institute](https://datascience.uchicago.edu/), working with [Moon Duchin](https://mggg.org/people/mduchin/).
 I recently earned my Ph.D. in Computer Science from the [University of Illinois Chicago](https://cs.uic.edu/), advised by [Chris Kanich](https://www.cs.uic.edu/~ckanich/) and [Ian A. Kash](https://www.cs.uic.edu/~iankash/).
 My research sits at the intersection of algorithmic fairness, security and privacy, and computational social science, with a focus on diagnosing and mitigating biases in sociotechnical systems.

 Previously, I led Working Groups for the [EAAMO Bridges (formerly MD4SG)](https://www.eaamo.org/about#65c61f99a915f84dae8d2a74) initiative, and I developed my research foundation at [Precog Research Lab](https://precog.iiit.ac.in/) under [Ponnurangam Kumaraguru “PK”](https://twitter.com/ponguru) and [Arun Balaji Buduru](http://faculty.iiitd.ac.in/~arunb/).
 My industry background includes serving as a Full-Stack Developer at an [Amazon–acquired startup](https://www.linkedin.com/company/tapzo/) and a software engineering intern at [MobiKwik](https://www.mobikwik.com/).
 I completed my undergraduate degree in Computer Science at [IIIT-Delhi](https://www.iiitd.ac.in/).